-The Student Counseling Center offers many services to USD undergraduate students, graduate students, international students, professional students, faculty and staff.
+The Student Counseling Center offers many services to USD undergraduate, graduate, international and professional students, as well as faculty and staff.

 This means even your attendance in counseling is kept private and confidential.
 No record of a student's visit to SCC is placed on a transcript or academic record.